 Cold climates favor citrus aromas in white wines and tart red fruit flavors, like cranberries, in reds.

 Warm weather does the exact opposite.
 As a result, you can source full-bodied, plump wines high in alcohol and body from regions like Napa Valley in California, Southern Australia, or the Italian island of Sicily.
 Cabernet Sauvignon, Shiraz, Zinfandel, and Tempranillo are grapes that do well in warmer climates.

 The weather has a further impact on how we perceive wine.
 Warm climates develop ripe fruit aromas for red wines and even tropical fruit scents in whites.

 Winemakers also play a big part in how the wine smells and tastes.
 The wine aged in oak barrels is infused with wood aromas like cinnamon, vanilla, clove, and other baking spices.
 Aromas of dark chocolate or roasted coffee come from barrels too.

 Not all wines rest in barrels; barriques are incredibly expensive and reserved for the best wines, making the investment worthwhile.

 Winemakers can put a little makeup on white wines, too; wines can end up with a creamy texture and buttery aromas from an optional secondary fermentation.
-This is because winemakers promote good bacteria that turn the acrid tartaric acid present in all wines into mellower lactic acid.
+This is because winemakers promote good bacteria that turn the acrid tartaric acid in all wines into mellower lactic acid.